najadsayshi/test/project_1/readme.md

    ```

 ## 🧑‍💻 How to Use
-1. Open the `index.html` file in a 🌐 web browser.
+1. Open the `passwordgenerator` file in a 🌐 web browser.
 2. Enter a 👤 username in the username field.
 3. Click the **🔐 Generate Password** button to generate a secure password.
 4. Check the **👁️ Show Password** box to view the password in plain text.